 Prosecutors treat DUI manslaughter suspects as if they had the intention to kill someone, but this is usually not the case.
 An experienced lawyer can protect your rights through the legal process and criminal investigation.

 Judges in Florida who rule on DUI manslaughter cases are willing and prepared to award lengthy prison sentences to those guilty of this serious crime.
 State and local law enforcement officers apply a great deal of due diligence to these cases.
 They will do everything in their power to ensure that no small detail is missed and that the responsible party is found guilty beyond a reasonable doubt.
-Therefore, if you face a conviction of DUI manslaughter, you will need the help of an experienced criminal defense lawyer.
+Therefore, if you face a conviction of DUI manslaughter, you will need the help of an experienced Sarasota DUI lawyer.
 Even if you think the evidence is stacked up against you, a skilled and knowledgeable DUI defense lawyer can help.

 What the Law in Florida Says About Driving Under the Influence

 Like all other states in America, the State of Florida has a legal limit for the blood alcohol content (BAC) of all drivers of 0.8 percent.
 If a driver is pulled over by a law enforcement officer and is found to have a blood-alcohol level higher than this, they will be charged with driving under the influence (a DUI).
 Those arrested for a DUI in Sarasota would face charges even if they caused no property damage or any injuries.

 Drivers in Sarasota who are caught driving under the influence of illegal drugs, such as marijuana and some prescription drugs, will also be charged with a DUI.
 In some cases, it can be difficult to determine if a driver is under the influence of drugs, but if an officer has a valid reason to suspect them, an investigation can occur.